joneavila/dissatisfaction-models/README.md

 ## t-tests

-Displays which features are significantly different between neutral frames and dissatisfied frames.
+The first t-test is for features between neutral frames (N) and dissatisfied frames (D) from the train and dev set.
 Output,

 ```NONE
      feature abbreviation      rejects null?      p-value